swaptacular/swpt_accounts/protocol.rst

 creditor_id : int64
    Along with ``debtor_id``, identifies the account.

-ts : date-time
-   The moment at which this message was sent (the message's timestamp).
-For a given account, later `ConfigureAccount`_ messages MUST have later or equal timestamps, compared to earlier messages.

-seqnum : int32
-   The sequential number of the message.
-For a given account, later `ConfigureAccount`_ messages SHOULD have bigger sequential numbers, compared to earlier messages.
-Note that when the maximum ``int32`` value is reached, the next value SHOULD be ``-2147483648`` (signeld 32-bit integer wrapping).

 status_flags : int16
    Account configuration bit-flags.
 Server implementations may use these flags for different purposes.
 The lowest bit (bit ``0``) is